artur02/Dependency/README.md

 .NET dependency analyzer is a simple tool to discover type and assembly reference dependency chains in compiled .NET assemblies.

+## How can I get binaries?
+You can find the latest debug build at [AppVeyor contnuous integration platform](https://ci.appveyor.com/project/artur02/dependency/build/artifacts)

 ### Command line options

     >ConsoleAnalyzer